nlasheras/aoc-2022/README.md

 ### Day 12

 Today should have been much easier, but stumbled against the problem a long while until I realized that the `PriorityQueue` was not getting me the elements (it was returning them from higher value of priority to lower).
+For the second part a brute force A* is able to get the solution in under a second.